mshojaei77/Python-Course/README.md

 # Python Slayer Course 🐍🗡️

 Welcome to the Python Slayer Course! 🎉
 This is a comprehensive Python course that covers everything from the basics to the advanced concepts of Python programming language.
-The course is designed to help beginners learn Python programming and enable advanced users to refine their skills.
+ The course is designed to help beginners learn Python programming and enable advanced users to refine their skills. 🔰

-## Phase 1: Introduction to Python Programming 🔰
-In this phase, you will learn the basics of Python programming from its installation to advanced techniques that will help you progress in your programming journey.

 ### 0. Introduction to Python 📜
 - 🌐 What is Python and what are its uses?